DrYerzinia/cusub_documentation/source/cusub_sim.rst

 Building the sim
 ################

-in your robosub workspace clone the cusub_sim repository into your package src/ folder
+in your workspace clone the cusub_sim repository into <your_robosub_ws>/src/ folder
 ::

 	git clone https://github.com/CU-Robosub/cusub_sim

 Next you will have to use the git submodule to import the UUV simulator packages.
 ::

+	cd cusub_sim
 	git submodule init
 	git submodule update

-Once you have pulled both the cusub_sim repo as well as the UUV simulator submodule you will want ot build the system form the root of your workspace.
+Once you have pulled both the cusub_sim repo as well as the UUV simulator submodule you will want to build the system from the root of your workspace.
 ::

+	cd ~/<your_robosub_ws>
 	catkin_make